refinedev/refine/documentation/docs/api-references/hooks/resource/useMenu.md

 title: useMenu
 ---

 `useMenu` is used to get menu items of the default sidebar.
-These items include a link to dashboard page (if it exists) and links to user defined resources (passed as children to `<Refine>`).
-This hook can be used to build custom menus - which is also used by default sidebar to show menu items.
+These items include a link to dashboard page (if it exists) and links to the user defined resources (passed as children to `<Refine>`).
+This hook can also be used to build custom menus, which is also used by default sidebar to show menu items.

 ```ts
 const { selectedKey, menuItems } = useMenu();
 ```

 * `menuItems` is a list of style agnostic menu items.
 Each of them has a key.
-* `selectedKey` is key of the resource user is viewing at the moment.
-Inferred from route.
+* `selectedKey` is the key of the resource user is viewing at the moment.
+Its inferred from the route.

 ## Usage

-### Recreating the default sider menu
+### Recreating the Default Sider Menu

-We'll show the basic use of `useMenu` to create a custom sider menu that is identical to default sider menu.
+We will show you how to use `useMenu` to create a custom sider menu that is identical to default sider menu.

-And we define `<CustomMenu>`:
+First we define `<CustomMenu>`:

 ```tsx title="src/CustomMenu.tsx"
 import React from "react";